skrobinho/Simulation-of-combusting-a-fuel-and-air-mixture/Variable_volume_combustion.md

 # Symulation of combusting a fuel and air mixture in variable volume(piston engine) with spontaneous ignition

-# Three kinds of fuel can be examined - methane, propane, butane
+# Three kinds of fuel can be examined - methane, ethane, propane
-fuel = input("Enter a type of fuel (CH4/C3H8/C4H10):")
+fuel = input("Enter a type of fuel (CH4/C2H6/C3H8):")
 fuel = fuel.lower()